Uses for a Sinking Fund

 However, you should not put your sinking funds into the stock market.
 If you want to earn a higher interest on your sinking funds, consider putting them in a savings account that offers a higher interest rate than your local bank.

 You may choose to have separate savings accounts for different sinking funds.
-For example, car repairs may happen at any time and that money needs to be accessible very quickly.
-Your down payment for a home does not need to be as liquid, since you will know in advance when you will need the funds.
+For example, car repairs may happen at any time, and that money needs to be accessible very quickly.
+Your down payment for a home does not need to be as liquid since you will know in advance when you will need the funds.
 This may allow you to earn a higher rate of return on the money you are saving.

 However, with a sinking fund, you are saving up for your planned expense, which means that money was always intended to be spent.
 A sinking fund is not likely to increase your overall net worth, but it lets you do the things you want to do, like buy a new car, go on vacation or put a down payment on a home.

 Sinking funds are designed specifically for planned expenses.
-For example, you would use it to replace your roof, since it's likely a known expenses.
+For example, you would use it to replace your roof, since it's likely a known expense.
 Another planned expense is a vacation.
 Another expense is a new pair of glasses, if you know that you get a new pair every year, you can plan for them.

 However, an unexpected car repair would be covered by your emergency fund, whereas you would use a sinking fund to replace the tires since that is an expected expense.